Bob Graham Round: Double Rounds

-Baumeister and Spinks both started at Keswick, ran clockwise to Yewbarrow (peak 31 on a clockwise Round), reversed and ran back to Keswick, then continued anticlockwise to Yewbarrow (now peak 12 on an anticlockwise Round), before reversing again and completing the double traverse of all 42 peaks, once clockwise and once anticlockwise, at Keswick.
+Baumeister, Spinks and Swarbrick started at Keswick, ran clockwise to Yewbarrow (peak 31 on a clockwise Round), reversed and ran back to Keswick, then continued anticlockwise to Yewbarrow (now peak 12 on an anticlockwise Round), before reversing again and completing the double traverse of all 42 peaks, once clockwise and once anticlockwise, at Keswick.

 The Bob Graham Club 24 Hour Club

 The Bob Graham Club was proposed in 1971 by Fred Rogerson.
 It exists to record attempts at long distance challenges over the Lakeland fells.
 The majority of the club's activity is related to the Bob Graham Round itself.
 While there is no requirement for those attempting the round to apply for membership most do so.
 The Club does not organise attempts on the Round, this is left to each individual.

 The rules for gaining club membership are simple: